 What other drugs will affect deoxycholic acid?

 This list is not complete.
-Other drugs may interact with deoxycholic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect deoxycholic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about deoxycholic acid